pisuthd/react-defi-widget/README.md

 ### Features

-* List liquidity pools on Bancor
+* List liquidity pools on Bancor from smart contracts
-* Provide fixed amount of tokens to Bancor's liquidity pools
+* Provide fixed amount of tokens to Bancor's liquidity pools from smart contracts
-* Exchange a token on Bancor (Not functional well on Ropsten)
+* Exchange a token on Bancor from smart contracts

+### Known Bugs

+* Can't make a build on example app
+* Transaction failure on the token conversion

 ## Install